sarika-debruyn/AI_Climate/etc/Brainstorming.md

 2. Quantify how much battery storage reduces reliance on the grid, especially when forecasts are poor
 3. Compare solar vs. wind in terms of reliability, predictability, and storage needs

+## Climatology Method:
+- Global Horizontal Irridiance (GHI) is a good proxy for solar power availability --> the higher the GHI, the more solar energy available
+- Use